Winter Weather Recovery

-- Following the recent winter storm, all on-site inspections are expected to resume on Monday, February 22.
+- Following the recent winter storm, all on-site inspections resumed on February 22.
 Virtual inspections for water heater replacement and HVAC are also available.
 Visit here for FAQs about the repair process - https://bit.ly/2Nq91Fc

 - If you need repairs to your home's fire suppression system, make sure the company has a Sprinkler Certificate of Registration (SCR).
 Also, make sure the individual performing the repairs has a license to make those repairs.
 Here's a link to the Texas Department of Insurance that provides more information. https://bit.ly/2MbGnHv

 - Are you looking for a local plumber or general contractor that’s registered to do work in Southlake?
 We can help!
 Remember, the City is not recommending these plumbers or general contractors, but they have registered to work locally, so it may be quicker for them to get the work done! - Plumbers Registered In Southlake / General Contractors Registered in Southlake

 - Governor Abbott waives certain regulations for qualified Plumber's Apprentices - read more about the Governor's decision to waive certain regulations allowing a plumber's apprentice to temporarily perform plumbing repairs without 'direct' supervision by a licensed plumber.

 - It is likely that if you lost electrical power during the storm you also suffered damage to your pool or spa (motor, filter, valves, heater, fountain, or pipes).
 If you have damage or suspect that you may have damage to your pool and/or spa the follow these five steps for pool damage - http://bit.ly/2ZG5W6M